zoxpx/pxdocs/content/concepts/class-of-service.md

 test-low
 ```

-Now we use [fio](https://github.com/axboe/fio) to measure PX volume performance on each of these volumes.
+Now we use [fio](https://github.com/axboe/fio) to measure Portworx volume performance on each of these volumes.
 Note that backend disk performance while performance tests are running can be visualized with iostat

 ```text
 iostat -xm 1